FilipGieraga/Python-ENG/10. Cryptocurrency API/README.md

 9. creates a pie chart showing the amounts of your cryptocurrencies

 ## The data is pulled from coinmarketcap.com using my private api key

+## Please bear in mind that if coin has a space you have to use - "Binance Coin"="binance-coin"